turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 fetch("https://opentdb.com/api.php?amount=1&category=27&type=multiple")
 ```

 Next we see that fetch returns a promise that resolves to the response of of our request.
-We haven't talked about promises yet, but all you need to know for now is that we can call `.then(callback)` which will execute our callback as soon as the response comes in...or in other words...it will wait until we have ALL of the data (or an error) back, `THEN` it will execute whatever we say to do next with that data.
+We haven't talked about promises yet, but all you need to know for now is that we can add `.then(callback)` to our fetch.
+The callback parameter inside the `.then()` method will execute as soon as the response comes in.
+In other words, it will wait until we have ALL of the data (or an error) back, `THEN` it will execute whatever we say to do next with that data.

 ```
 fetch("https://opentdb.com/api.php?amount=1&category=27&type=multiple")
   .then(data => console.log(data))
 ```

-If you plug the code above into your console, you should see the Response object come back.
-There's one problem however, we can't seem to get the data we want from the Response.body.
+If you plug the code above into your console, you should see the Response object come back!

+However, there's one problem: we can't seem to get the data we want from the Response.body.
 There's one more step to parse the data (much like you do when pulling things from localStorage).
 We'll need to use the **`Body.json()`** method that comes with fetch to parse it and call another `.then()`.
+(See code snippet below)

 From the docs, the `.json()` method returns "A promise that resolves with the result of parsing the body text as JSON.
 This could be anything that can be represented by JSON — an object, an array, a string, a number..."